Clastify logo

 Why halogenoalkanes undergo substitution

 A halogenoalkane is an organic compound in which at least one hydrogen atom of an alkane has been replaced by a halogen atom.
-Since the halogen is more electronegative than carbon, the C–X bond is polar; the carbon bonded to X is δ⁺, so a nucleophile can attack it.
+Because the halogen is more electronegative than carbon, the C–X bond is polar; the carbon bonded to X is δ+\delta^+, so a nucleophile can attack it.

-Primary, secondary and tertiary halogenoalkanes don’t all react in the same way.
-The carbon skeleton affects both steric hindrance and carbocation stability.
+Primary, secondary and tertiary halogenoalkanes do not react in exactly the same way.
+The carbon skeleton affects steric hindrance and the stability of any carbocation that might form.

-An S_N2 reaction is a nucleophilic substitution mechanism in which bond formation to the nucleophile and bond breaking to the leaving group happen in one concerted step.
+An SN2S_{N}2 reaction is a nucleophilic substitution mechanism in which the bond to the nucleophile forms as the bond to the leaving group breaks, all in one concerted step.
 “2” means two reacting species are involved in the rate-determining step.

 For bromoethane with hydroxide: